OfficeDev/office-js-docs/reference/shared/office.context.auth.requestAuthTokenAsync.md

 |**Namespace**|Office|

 ## Identity Objects
-requestAuthTokenAsync returns an array of objects via the asyncResult.value with the following characteristics:
+RequestAuthTokenAsync returns an array of objects via the AsyncResult.value with the following properties:

 |**Property**|**Use to**|
 |:-----|:-----|
 |DirectoryType|Describes whether the attached Office account is an Organizational Account or a Microsoft Account.|
 |AccessToken|The Access Token, issued to your Add-in's Web service, returned from Azure on the user's behalf.|

+There will be an Identity Object per account connected to the user's current Office profile.

 ## Support history
 Page created.